agentmorris/MegaDetector/megadetector.md

 ### GUI tools for running MegaDetector locally

-* [EcoAssist](https://github.com/PetervanLunteren/EcoAssist) is a GUI-based tool for running MegaDetector (supports MDv5) and running some postprocessing functions (e.g. folder separation)
+* [AddaxAI](https://addaxdatascience.com/addaxai/) is a GUI-based tool for running MegaDetector and a variety of species classifiers; also supports a number of postprocessing functions (e.g. folder separation)
 * [CamTrap Detector](https://github.com/bencevans/camtrap-detector) is a GUI-based tool for running MegaDetector (supports MDv5)
 * [MegaDetector-GUI](https://github.com/petargyurov/megadetector-gui) is a GUI-based tool for running MegaDetector in Windows environments (MDv4 only as far as we know)